tdesikan/bobble/README.md

 BOBBLE
 ======

-Bobble is a ruby gem for freely pinging your favorite web services &amp; freely or cheaply getting email/SMS notifications when they&#39;re down.
+Bobble is a ruby gem for pinging your favorite web services &amp; freely or cheaply getting email/SMS notifications when they&#39;re down.

 Currently Bobble supports Google Voice, Gmail, and Twilio.
 Google Voice and Gmail are recommended - they're free!